hallettj/hallettj.github.com/source/_drafts/which-type-checked-language.md

 :We're thinking of using Language X for this project.
 What do you think?

 me
 :Language X has some nice features.
-But I think there are important missed opportunities in the language - particularly in its type system.
+But I think there are missed opportunities in the language - particularly in its type system.
 There are other languages that I prefer to use.

 colleague
 :Ok; which better language do you recommend?